 Under the auspices of the Organ Department, private harpsichord instruction is available for elective credit at an extra tuition fee.
 The college owns two harpsichords: a one-manual Dupree and a two-manual Dowd.

 OR433 Organ Literature I (3)

 Historical study of organ literature coordinated with a study of the development of the organ as a musical instrument.
+Offered every other Fall.

 OR434 Organ Literature II (3)